 Strong writing and communication skills, experience with Microsoft Office (Word, Excel and Outlook), basic knowledge of the news gathering process and current events.

-Public Citizen offers unpaid internships (course credit can always be arranged and hours are flexible) and a small number of paid internships ($15 an hour).
-To be considered for a paid internship for Spring 2021, candidates must apply by Nov.
-15, 2020, and submit materials listed below.
-Chosen applicants will be notified by early December.
+Public Citizen offers unpaid internships (credit can be arranged) and a small number of paid internships ($15.20 an hour).
+To be considered for a paid internship for Fall 2022, candidates must apply by July 24, 2022, and submit materials listed below.
+Chosen applicants will be notified by Monday, August 15, 2022.

 If you are applying for a paid internship, please include an essay outlining why you want to intern at Public Citizen and any other information about you that you wish to have considered, including your need for financial support (500 words or less).
 If you have completed the FAFSA, please also submit a copy of your Student Aid Report (SAR).

-Please send your cover letter, résumé and a brief writing sample to Mike Stankiewicz at email@example.com.
+Please send your cover letter, résumé and a brief writing sample to Rhoda Feng at firstname.lastname@example.org.
 Please make sure to write “communications internship application” in the subject line and indicate if you are applying for a paid or unpaid position.

 “As a communications intern, I proofread constantly, undertook research to support organizing and lobbying efforts across Public Citizen’s various campaigns, identified media outlets and reporters to pitch communications materials to, and was trusted to help with outreach to national and local press outlets.
 I had the opportunity to write press releases and media advisories, summarize extensive research ranging from congressional conflicts of interest to white collar crime, and learn about social media strategies and graphic design.
 I was always encouraged to devote more time and energy to projects of personal interest.
 My supervisors were hilarious, supportive, and inspiring – even though we never got to meet in person, due to the pandemic!
 The communications team as a whole was always friendly and took my work seriously, offering valuable feedback and criticism as they would to other colleagues.
 After my internship, I feel ready to support a fast-paced political campaign, work in progressive media, or join an editorial team.
 I would recommend the internship to anyone interested in high impact, public interest work who wants to work with some real superheroes.”